 Again, as was the case with self-concept, self-identity is a broader and more comprehensive term than self-image.

 The best way to distinguish between these two closely related terms is to say that self-image is specific.
 It relates to different aspects of our view of ourselves.
 All of these different snapshots that you feel when you look in the mirror then combine to produce your self-identity.

 Our self-identity is the whole image of who we believe we are, and how we would describe ourselves to the other people who are around us.

 Examples of Self-Image

-Just to make sure that we’re on the same page, we should run through a few quick examples of self-image.
+To define self-image clearly, we should run through a few quick examples of self-image.

 What this often boils down to is that with a positive self-image, we recognize our assets, qualities, and overall potential.
 Additionally, a positive self-image allows us to be comfortable with and accepting of our weaknesses, flaws, and limitations.

 Contrastingly, with a negative self-image, we tend to focus much more greatly on our flaws and weaknesses; we are less accepting of them, and we distort these imperfections as well as our failures.

 So let’s start by running through a few negative examples of self-image, and then work ourselves towards the more positive examples.